Mayank0511/Machine_Learning-Deep_Learning/README.md

 # Machine-Learning
-Some Machine Learning Algorithms from scratch.
+Some Machine Learning Algorithms from scratch in python.
+Took help from Andrew NG's ML course which has these algorithms in Octave/Matlab.